Gengyoko Tim Wicks

 Lee Klinger Lesser

-Lee Klinger Lesser has been leading workshops in Sensory Awareness for over 30 years.
-She led workshops together with Charlotte Selver, founder of Sensory Awareness in the United States.
+Lee Klinger Lesser has been leading workshops in Sensory Awareness for over 40 years.
+She led workshops together with Charlotte Selver, founder of Sensory Awareness in the United States, and the first person invited by Suzuki Roshi to teach at Tassajara.
 Lee began studying Zen in 1978 and appreciates the deep interconnectedness of these practices.
-She co-founded Honoring the Path of the Warrior, offering mindfulness retreats for returning veterans.
+She co-founded Veteran’s PATH, offering mindfulness and meditation retreats for returning veterans.

 Yo-on Jeremy Levie